Lucas Lasserre: Racing career

-In 2009, he joined the new Racecar Euro Series and he won the Elite class title to become the inaugural champions of the series.
+In 2009, Lasserre joined the new Racecar Euro Series and he won the Elite class title to become the inaugural champions of the series.
 Lasserre successfully defended his title in 2010.
 As a reward for becoming a double champion, he received an invitation to compete in the 2011 edition of the Toyota All-Star Showdown at Irwindale Speedway and despite qualifying in 38th, he would finish the race in 15th place.

 After leaving the Euro Series in 2011, Lasserre returned in 2017 for his first season in the Euro Series under NASCAR official sanctioning.
 He initially competes with Dog Racing before switching to Mishumotors mid-season.
 The following year, he returned to compete full-time with Mishumotors in the No. 33 team.
 He scored his first victory in the NASCAR-sanctioned era of Euro Series at the second Elite 1 race at Franciacorta after initial race winner Alon Day was disqualified for failing post-race inspection.
-Lasserre would finish 3rd in the standings after scoring two further podiums at Hockenheim.
+Lasserre would finish third in the standings after scoring two further podiums at Hockenheim.

-Lasserre continued to compete with Mishumotors for the next two seasons, finishing 17th in the overall standings in 2019 and 4th in 2020.
+Lasserre continued to compete with Mishumotors for the next two seasons, finishing 17th in the overall standings in 2019 and fourth in 2020.
 During the 2019 season, Lasserre started to field his own team SpeedHouse in the series.
 SpeedHouse competed part-time for the 2019 and 2020 seasons using a variety of drivers before the team made the step up to full-time competition in 2021, with Lasserre now acting as the team's primary driver.
-Lasserre went on to finish 3rd in the championship once again after scoring three podiums and 10 Top-10 finishes.
+Lasserre went on to finish third in the championship once again after scoring three podiums and ten top-ten finishes.